Facts About Amino Acids

 4. Chelation of Nutrients

-• Soil Organic Matter: As amino acids decompose, they contribute to the pool of soil organic matter, enhancing water retention, aeration, and nutrient-holding capacity.
+• Soil structure improvement: As amino acids decompose, they contribute to soil organic matter, improving water retention, aeration, and overall soil structure.

 Summary